 \section{Introduction}

-How to enable an intelligent machine to think and answer a counterfactual question?
-E.g., sometimes we want to know, if a different investment strategy had been implemented, would we obtain higher returns?
+How can we enable an intelligent machine to think about and answer a spatio-temporal counterfactual question?
+For example, sometimes we want to know: if a different investment strategy had been implemented, would we have obtained higher returns?
 Or, in computer networks, what changes would occur in network load if a node's configuration had never been changed?
-Or, would someone still purchase the product even if they had never been shown the advertisement?
-These questions generally have the counterfactual pattern, that is, ``Observed $\dots$, if had done $\dots$, how would $\dots$ go?''.
-Thus, according to the pattern, firstly, time is necessary to consider, because the questions are queried now, but the counterfactual actions are supposed to be done in the past.
-Secondly, counterfactual outcomes are unobservable.
-The outcomes of some actions are observed if the actions have been done to the real-world system, thus these outcomes are factual.
+Or would someone still purchase a product even if they had never seen the advertisement?
+These questions generally follow a spatio-temporal counterfactual pattern: ``Given the observed $\dots$, if $\dots$ had been done, how would $\dots$ have evolved?''.
+Thus, according to the pattern, time must be considered first, because the questions are posed now, but the counterfactual actions are supposed to be performed in the past.
+Second, counterfactual outcomes are unobservable.
+The outcomes of some actions are observed when they are performed on a real-world system, thus, these outcomes are factual.